-On the occasion of the exhibition "Nam June Paik: Becoming Robot," at New York's Asia Society (through Jan.
-4), A.i.A. delved into the archives.
-Writer John S. Margolies took on "TV-The Next Medium" in our September/October 1969 issue.
-He touched on Paik's work in his essay, which was introduced with a statement about television from Andy Warhol: "It's the new everything." —Eds.
-November 4, 2014
+On the occasion of the exhibition "Nam June Paik: In Character," at the San Francisco Museum of Modern Art (through January 1, 2018), A.i.A. delved into the archives.
+Writer John S. Margolies took on "TV—The Next Medium" in our September/October 1969 issue.
+He touches on Paik's work in his essay, which is introduced with a statement about television from Andy Warhol: "It's the new everything." —Eds.

 The first generation of "television babies" is now reaching maturity; the average American home has one and one-third television sets; American homes have more television sets than bathtubs, refrigerators or telephones; 95 percent of American homes have television sets; portable video-tape equipment for home use is available to the general public right now.

 Television is clearly ready to be recognized as an educational device and an artistic medium of great influence.
 Analogous to film, which was not considered an "art" until it had been around for many years, television is finally receiving serious recognition.
 In March 1969 a program of video tapes by six artists—"The Medium Is the Medium"—was broadcast internationally.
 In May 1969 the first major show of television artists—"TV as a Creative Medium"—was mounted at the Howard Wise Gallery in New York to show eleven different experimental programs.

 Television has already had a profound impact on world culture, and especially American culture.
 The generation which has grown up with television and other sophisticated media has evolved a new perception in processing information.
 Electric and electronic media—radio, television, film and recordings—along with the continuing growth of traditional print media, have created an information explosion.